 Chocolate and sleep.
 Right now, those are the two things I want most of all.
 Because right now we’re smack dab in the middle of my youngest child’s 11-month sleep regression.
 Yay…

 Thankfully, though, this isn’t our first time experiencing the joys of a sleep regression.
 Given that baby girl is our 4th child, we’ve been around the block a few times.
-Even so, each child’s regression has hints of individuality to it.
-So it’s still good to review (or learn, if this is your first kiddo!) how to handle (or just survive) a sleep regression, no matter the age.
+Even so, each of our children’s sleep regressions has hints of individuality to it.
+So it’s still good parenting practice to review (or learn, if this is your first kiddo!) how to handle (or just survive) a sleep regression, no matter the age.